 Explore ways to get involved

-The answers to these questions can help you decide what “getting involved” looks like for you.
-Also, it can help you meet new people with similar goals.
+Answering these questions can help you decide what “getting involved” looks like for you.
+Also, it can help you meet others with similar goals.
 If you’d like to explore hobbies and interests, check out the hundreds of student organizations on BuffConnect.
-If you are looking for experience to add to your résumé, consider a part-time job on campus working with other students.
+If you are looking for experience to add to your résumé, consider a part-time job on-campus working with other students.

 Getting involved looks different for everyone, and doesn’t always have to include a long-term commitment to a group or job.
 If you feel like you don’t have time right now to commit, there are still ways to get involved through campus events.
 Attending events allows you to connect with others, gain new experiences and sometimes enjoy free food!
 Browse the CU Events Calendar for hundreds of upcoming events on campus.